Vanderscycle/tutorials-papers/dataStructures/dataStructure.md

 * [test bench file using unittest](https://github.com/Vanderscycle/tutorials-papers/blob/master/dataStructures/demonstrations/test_dynamicArray.py)
 * the dynamic array is unordered where during insertions and deletion the array swap values between the desired operation and the last value in the array
 ## Single & doubly linked list
- a linked list is a sequential list of nodes that hold data which point to other nodes also containing data.
+ A linked list is a sequential list of nodes that hold data which point to other nodes also containing data.
+Because the way python manage its memory a doubly linked list implementation in Python doesn't take twice as much memory as a singlty linked list

 where are linked list used?
 * cicular lists